 We find the fastest way to resolve a competing claim is to pick up the phone and have a chat.
 It might be that the competing claim has been made unintentionally and a quick call to clarify is all that it takes to reach a resolution.
 Ask the other party to check that their registration reflects their contractual position and explain the basis of your entitlement to the royalties.

-Screenrights will identify Competing Claims that may have Presumptions applicable under the ERP, and notify Members.
+Screenrights identifies Competing Claims that may have Presumptions applicable under the ERP, and notifies Members.

 Opportunity for Members to challenge a Presumption not in their favour under the ERP, if applicable.

-Screenrights will notify Members of the outcome of any challenge to the applicability of a Presumption under the ERP.
+Screenrights notifies Members of the outcome of any challenge to the applicability of a Presumption under the ERP.

 Opportunity for Members to submit an application for Internal Determination under the ADR.

-Screenrights will conduct a round of Internal Determinations and notify Members of outcome.
+Screenrights conducts a round of Internal Determinations and notifies Members of outcome.

 Opportunity for Members not satisfied with an Internal Determination made by Screenrights under the ADR Procedure to request that the determination be referred to an Independent Expert.